electronlove/3D_Scanner/README.md

 # 3D_Scanner
 Files and Settings for 3D scanner HAT

+Note that updated version of FreeLSS is available and works under Raspian BUSTER.
+Updated FreeLSS version also permits use of higher pin designations (e.g. for lighting).
+After installing FreeLSS, ensure that PIN settings specific to 3D scanner board are correct and that steps/rotation are correct (depending on how the baord is jumpered).
+For proper scanning, the motor should rotate counter-clockwise during scanning!

 This 3D Scanner is based upon two open-source 3D scanning projects:

 FreeLSS Atlas 3D Scanner by Uriah Liggett: http://www.freelss.org/ and https://www.kickstarter.com/projects/1545315380/atlas-3d-the-3d-scanner-you-print-and-build-yourse/description